leowhitehead/MontiLang/README.md

 * User input
 * Integer and string manipulation
 * User defined commands
 * And/Or/Not statements
-* System commands
+* Preprocessor statements and C++ style constants

 The following will be coming soon: